 Benefits of a Mortgage Broker

-Broader Product Range: Mortgage brokers have access to a panel of no less than 20 to 30 lenders with an array of 1000 to 2000 products.
-The range of products available to you is far broader than a restricted lender specific portfolio.
+- Broader Product Range: Mortgage brokers have access to a panel of fewer than 20 to 30 lenders with an array of 1000 to 2000 products.
+The range of products available to you is far broader than a restricted lender-specific portfolio.

-Credit Score: Credit score is a critical parameter in securing a home loan.
+- Credit Score: A credit score is critical in securing a home loan.
 A credit check run by a lender gets recorded as an enquiry in a borrower’s credit file.
 Therefore, multiple enquiries could adversely impact your score.
 On the other hand, checks run by mortgage brokers do not get recorded as an enquiry and therefore leave no footprint.
 So, if you are doing some research and exploring your options, using a broker will ensure that there is no impact on your credit score.

-Convenience: Besides accessing multiple products, mortgage brokers are also a lot more flexible in terms of work timings.
+- Convenience: Besides accessing multiple products, mortgage brokers are much more flexible regarding work timings.
 While in the case of a direct lender, you are restricted to the lender’s office timings and location, with a broker, you could request a meeting after work hours at a location convenient to you.